Philippe734/Simple.NFS.GUI/README.md

 ### Set a machine as a Client

-1.Select the option Client or Client+Server
+1. Select the option Client or Client+Server

-2.Click on ... to find the Server
+2. Click on ... to find the Server

-3.Select the IP of the Server
+3. Select the IP of the Server

-4.Type the full path of the data shared by the Server
+4. Type the full path of the data shared by the Server

-5.Type a name for the mount point on the Client
+5. Type a name for the mount point on the Client

-6.Click to set the machine as a Client
+6. Click to set the machine as a Client

 ### Set a machine as Server

-1.Select the option Server or Client+Server
+1. Select the option Server or Client+Server

-2.Click on ... to find a Client
+2. Click on ... to find a Client

-3.Select the IP of the Client
+3. Select the IP of the Client

-4.Type the full path of the data shared by the Server
+4. Type the full path of the data shared by the Server

-5.Click to set the machine as Server
+5. Click to set the machine as Server

-6.Rerun this procedure for each Client
+6. Rerun this procedure for each Client

 ### What does this app do ?

-Install the minimal package relevant to NFS.
+* Install the minimal package relevant to NFS.
-Edit the following files for a Server :
+* Edit the following files for a Server : /etc/exports ; /etc/hosts.deny ; /etc/hosts.allow
-/etc/exports
-/etc/hosts.deny
-/etc/hosts.allow
-Edit the following files for a Client :
+* Edit the following files for a Client : /etc/fstab
-/etc/fstab
-Make a dir relevant to the mount point for a Client
+* Make a dir relevant to the mount point for a Client

 [![download][2]][1]